 I first wanted to dismiss this thought as well, but the fascination with it would not go away.
 I kept thinking about how we experience tea with our ears.
 And again I went back to my childhood memories and it became clearer to me.

 Sound is an important element, when we prepare tea.
 We can easily remember the sound when the water kettle is ready.
-The whistling sound would give us the signal that it is time to pour the 7217450_kettlewater on the leaves.
+The whistling sound would give us the signal that it is time to pour the water on the leaves.
 When the water is boiling at its highest point, we respectfully listen to the energetic rolling thunder of the boil.

 We all love the comforting sound of water being poured into a cup and slowly filling up, with the pitch of the sound becoming higher and higher.
 We hear the sound of the piece of sugar dropping into the cup or the milk being poured.
 We hear these sounds and they complete our tea experience.
 It is like added comfort to our soul.